vyrjana/DearEIS/joss/paper.md

 Support for DRT analysis is not very common as can be seen in \autoref{tbl:feature_comparison} even though DRT results can be useful in the development of an appropriate equivalent circuit by revealing the number of time constants present in an impedance spectrum.
 The shapes of the peaks in the DRT plots can also provide some information about the type of circuit element that could be appropriate to include in an equivalent circuit (e.g., a sharp, symmetrical peak is typical for the type of slightly non-ideal capacitance that a constant phase element is often used for).
-Calculating the DRT from an impedance spectrum is an ill-posed problem, which means that some care must be taken when interpreting the results.
+However, calculating the DRT from an impedance spectrum is an ill-posed problem, which means that some care must be taken when interpreting the results.
 The wrong combination of impedance spectrum, method, and method parameters can result in, e.g., peaks that are actually just artifacts, or broad peaks that should actually be two or more separate peaks.
 DearEIS currently includes support for a few methods for performing DRT analyses: